-Assembly elections: Mizoram records 29.55% turnout till 11 am
+Assembly elections: Mizoram records 69.87% turnout till 3 pm

 In 10 of the 20 constituencies, the polling began at 7 am, while voting in the remaining 10 seats began at 8 am, according to PTI.
 There are 40,78,681 registered voters in the first phase of the Chhattisgarh elections.

 On Tuesday, a Central Police Reserve Force soldier was injured in an Improvised Explosive Device blast triggered by Maoists in the Tondamarka area of Sukma district on Tuesday, Superintendent of Police Kiran Chavan told ANI.

 A day before the first phase of polling, another Improvised Explosive Device blast in Kanker district had injured a Border Security Force constable and two polling team members.

 Ahead of the polls in Chhattisgarh, the Congress and the BJP tried to outdo each other with their paddy procurement prices for farmers.